1300 088 065

 The flooding also destroyed some of their electrical and plumbing services, so they needed a brand new hot water system and the property rewired before moving back in.

-Fortunately, they had insurance cover to protect them, but it took a substantial amount of work to get the home to be livable again.
+Fortunately, they had insurance cover to protect them, but it took a substantial amount of work to make the home livable again.

 As we said before, it’s worth considering the likelihood of your home flooding and the implications before going ahead.